 The ScaleAOn SD-WAN for IPv6 involves all forms of network translation from IPv4 local branch networks connecting over any mix of IPv6 or IPv4 internet connections.
 The fundamental SDN architecture of the ScaleAOn forwarding plane, where the packet processing has little or no dependency on the nature of the packets traversing the software data plane, allows for rapid deployment with IPv6.
-With its true software defined networking implementation, the network routing is a series of cascaded traffic inspection lookup tables, programmed to re-arrange the traffic inspection logic on the fly.
-Furthermore, ScaleAOn architecture do not have built in assumptions of packet header sizes (IPv4 is fixed 20 bytes, but IPv6 is completely variable sized) or traffic classification algorithms.
+With its true software-defined networking implementation, the network routing is a series of cascaded traffic inspection lookup tables, programmed to re-arrange the traffic inspection logic on the fly.
+Furthermore, ScaleAOn architecture does not have built-in assumptions of packet header sizes (IPv4 is fixed 20 bytes, but IPv6 is completely variable sized) or traffic classification algorithms.

 The IPv6 capabilities of ScaleAOn further enhance the ability of the platform to scale and deliver on the promise of a Scalable and “Always ON” network for the Enterprise.